Rituraj0710/Wheelyfix-Automotive/README.md

-# PikPart Smart Garage Clone
+# Wheelyfix Automotive Clone

-A modern, responsive clone of the PikPart Smart Garage website built with React, TypeScript, and Tailwind CSS.
+A modern, responsive clone of the Wheelyfix Automotive website built with React, TypeScript, and Tailwind CSS.
 This project showcases a professional automotive service platform with booking functionality, service management, and admin features.

 ## 🚀 Features